 - a.
 Environmental Planner coordinates with the NEPA Assignment Manager or Project Delivery Manager before initiating contact with the OWJ when there is a Section 4(f) use with a de minimis impact determination - b.
-The Environmental Planner emails the draft Section 4(f) De Minimis Impact on Public Parks, Recreational Areas and Wildlife and/or Waterfowl Form to the Manager for review - c.
+The Environmental Planner emails the draft Section 4(f) De Minimis Impact on Public Parks, Recreational Areas and Wildlife and/or Waterfowl Form to the Manager for review.
+The ENV Administrator may also review the draft form. - c.
 After a draft has been reviewed the Environmental Planner ensures OWJ coordination and public involvement requirements are met - d.
-Environmental Planner signs the Section 4(f) De Minimis Impact on Public Parks, Recreational Areas and Wildlife and/or Waterfowl Form and the ENV Administrator approves the form
+The Environmental Planner signs the Section 4(f) De Minimis Impact on Public Parks, Recreational Areas and Wildlife and/or Waterfowl Form and the ENV Administrator approves the form